 Usually, we look at investment returns in terms of annual returns.
-However, your numbers may be expressed as daily, weekly, or monthly returns.
+However, yours may be expressed as daily, weekly, or monthly returns.
 Here’s how to convert them.

-The idea is that you compound to use the general formula for returns and compound them to an annual period.
+The idea is to use the general formula for returns and compound them to an annualized period.

 \[r_a = (1 + r)^n - 1\]

 Where \(r_a\) is the annual return, \(r\) is the return (in decimal) and \(n\) is the number of periods in a year.

 def annual_return(r, n): r = r / 100 return (1 + r)**n - 1

 Say you have a 5% quarterly return because we have four quarters in a year then